We Don’t Do That!

 We do not handle most disputes between businesses.
 For example, if one business says that another business has not paid its bills or provided bad goods, we cannot help.

-We do investigate certain kinds of fraud that may be related to business disputes.
+We do investigate certain kinds of fraud that may be related to disputes between businesses and individuals.
 For example, we investigate securities frauds like Ponzi schemes.
-For more information about our Securities Division, click here.
-We also investigate Notary Public misconduct.
-For more information about our Notary Enforcement Unit, click here.
+For more information about our Securities Division, We also investigate Notary Public misconduct.
+Information about our Notary Enforcement Unit.

 If a business involved in the dispute may have been committing fraud, there may be another government agency that can help.
-Click here for more information about other places to get help.
+More information about other places to get help.

 DOCUMENTS WE DO NOT FILE